themindfuldev/tiagorg.github.io-source/source/_posts/2014-11-13-jasmine-testing-for-models-and-views-directory-structure-on-modularized-apps.md

 #### 2) [Brenda Jin](http://twitter.com/cyberneticlove) - Jasmine Testing for Backbone.js Models and Views

 This session will cover a breakdown of how to approach Jasmine testing for Backbone.js Models and Views, how Jasmine testing works with instantiating new Models and Views, and how to trigger and test custom events and their callbacks.
+Her [slide deck](http://jasmine-backbone.herokuapp.com/) is also available.

 Check out [Jasmine Testing for Models and Views + Directory structure on modularized apps](http://www.meetup.com/Backbone-js-Hackers/events/213261022/).

+You can also watch the [Video](https://www.fuzemeeting.com/replay_meeting/ecf137d6/6872402).